-- There will be anger at how cats are treated, but rescues need to manage that anger and focus in best outcomes for cats.
+- There will be anger at how cats are treated, but rescues can to manage that anger.
+They need to focus on the best outcomes for cats.

 - There are different rescues in different niches and working together means groups can achieve more.

-- Lively Social Media is a vital part of every rescue’s identity.
-A Facebook page (UHARS), a busy Twitter account.
+- Lively social media is a vital part of every rescue’s identity.
+A Facebook page (UHARS), and a busy Twitter account.

 Neko-Ngeru The Cat Cafe’s Role in Rescue and Welfare

-Richelle and Ken will work with rescues across the area, facilitating adoptions, and making cats more high-profile through their presence at the cafe.
+Richelle and Ken Okada will be working with rescues across the Wellington region, facilitating adoptions, and making cats more high-profile through their presence at the cafe.
 This will allow all local rescues to propose cats suitable for the cafe.
-A genuinely useful and exciting way of allowing many rescues to get cats ‘seen’ by a lot of potential adopters.
+They believe that this is an exciting and useful way for many rescues to get cats ‘seen’ by a lot of potential adopters.

-- Neko-Ngeru have a lively and busy Facebook page, and a website, emphasising the importance, once again, of a lively social media presence.
+- Neko-Ngeru have a lively and busy Facebook page, and a website, emphasising the importance, once again, of a vibrant and busy social media presence.

 The SPCA – What is a Stray What is a Feral?
 What is Wild?